 Eco Travel Tips

-In addition to Booking.com’s Copenhagen’s Travel Sustainable properties, Green Globe and Green Key Global also have eco-friendly certified lodging options.
+In addition to Booking.com’s Sustainable certification listed properties, Green Globe and Green Key Global also have eco-friendly certified lodging options.

 Have WhatsApp on your mobile device(s).
 Many smaller establishments and activities offices use this as a method of communication making it easier to make inquiries or booking and learn, or notify, of any scheduling changes.

-A hostel can be a budget accommodation in Copenhagen for solo travel over 50.
+Yes, a hostel can be a budget accommodation in Copenhagen for travelers over 50.
 Using the same conditions above, and the ability to get a private room, here are my Copenhagen recommendations for a hostel stay:

-What would a Copenhagen Solo Travel Guide be without providing what to do in Copenhagen?
-Don’t worry, Copenhagen has tons to do for over 50 solo travel, and all within a fairly close proximity for a capital city.
+What would a Copenhagen Travel Guide be without providing best things to do in Copenhagen?
+Don’t worry, there are tons of things to do alone in Copenhagen, and all within a fairly close proximity for a capital city.

-Now that you also know about the Copenhagen Card, pick what you want to see and do in Copenhagen on your upcoming solo trip.
+Now that you also know about the advantages of the Copenhagen Card, pick what you want to see and do in Copenhagen on your upcoming trip, just don’t miss the Copenhagen must-see items.

 Landmarks and Points of Interest